Task Context¶

 dict[str, str] |

-Key/value labels attached at enqueue time. |
+Key/value labels attached to this task at enqueue time. |

 def _validate_payload(data: dict) -> None: